Matt-Crow/GEARSJava/README.md

 * implement Gear machine as a power provider that does not self-power

 Current Plan:
-* Make all core classes
+* Make all core classes:
     * tile
     * tile map
     * entities